 Applications must be submitted as a single PDF file.

 Proposals will be reviewed by members of the Consortium on Aging Executive Committee.
 Based on the Committee’s recommendations, the top three finalists will present a 10-minute presentation of their pitch at the virtual Annual Symposium on Aging Research on October 26, 2021 at which the attendees will vote on the three pitch presentations.
 The finalist will be announced at the conclusion of the Symposium.

 - Complete their research studies within 1 year of the award, or demonstrate substantial progress towards completion of the study.

 - Provide quarterly reports delineating the previous accomplishments, progress towards measurable goals, detailed accounting of all expenditures, and the plan for the next quarter.

 - Notify the Consortium of Aging of any significant budget changes.

 - Notify the Consortium of Aging and IRB of any significant protocol changes.

 - Disseminate their results through a minimum of one presentation and/or publication.

-- Participate in a presentation for the officers of the Harry E. Bovay, Jr. Foundation, if requested.
+- Participate in a presentation for the Board of the Harry E. Bovay, Jr. Foundation.